KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/mining.md

 :::

-If the request parameters include a `mode` key, it is used to explicitly select between the default 'template' request or a 'proposal'.
+If the request parameters include a `mode` key, it is used to explicitly select between the default 'template' request, a 'proposal' or 'disablecb'.

 ### Arguments: